Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

-The \emph{mean asymptotic relation} and \emph{mean proximal relation} of $(X,T)$, denoted by $\masym(T)$ and $\mprox(T)$, are the set of all mean asymptotic pairs and mean proximal pairs respectively.
-For $x\in X$, the mean asymptotic cell and mean proximal cell of $x$ are defined by
+The \emph{mean asymptotic relation} and the \emph{mean proximal relation} of $(X, T)$, denoted by $\masym(T)$ and $\mprox(T)$, are the set of all mean asymptotic pairs and mean proximal pairs respectively.
+For any $x\in X$, the \emph{mean asymptotic cell} and \emph{the mean proximal cell} of $x$ are defined by

 and

 respectively.